 Hello!
-I'm Elizabeth (my nickname is Elisa), the founder of UpCraft Club.
+I'm Elizabeth, the founder of UpCraft Club.
 My love with sewing really took off when I first discovered digital patterns!
 Since you're here, I bet you love PDF sewing patterns too!
 I began blogging about my sewing adventures and eventually started writing sewing patterns.
-In the picture here you can see my sewing space...my dining room table.
+In the picture here you can see my sewing space before setting up the UpCraft Club office...my dining room table.
 Where do you sew?

 At the bottom of this page are some answers to the questions we're most frequently asked.
 Do you have a question or want to work with us?
 Contact Us.
 We'd love to chat anytime!